SaisatwikBiku/python-salad/README.md

 -Todo_list.py:
 This code accompained by MySQL script will create a use database to systematically store ToDo list with CRUD interface

+-Pattern Probles:
+This file includes a collection of programming challenges related to pattern printing.

 ## Installation

 To use any of these projects, you'll need to have Python 3.x installed on your machine.
 You can download it [here](https://www.python.org/downloads/).